haskus/packages/README.rst

 This repository contains several ``haskus-*`` packages.

-Documentation can be found on `docs.haskus.org <https://docs.haskus.org>`_
+Documentation can be found in https://github.com/haskus/haskus-manual

-Run tests with `stack test -j1` to avoid doctest bugs.